-Today, one of the major concerns everyone is facing is the COVID-19 virus that has been ravaging not only our country but the world.
+Since March of 2020, one of the major concerns everyone has been facing is the COVID-19 virus that has been ravaging not only our country but the world.
 To date (January 9, 2022), more than 5.5 million people have died from COVID.
 We all know the basics of what we should be doing.
-Number 1, of course, is to stay at home and social distancing.
-We all know by now that we should be wearing masks and gloves when we venture out of our homes.
-But, still there is a lot of confusion about the virus, how it affects different people, and whether to have mask mandates or not.
+Number 1, of course, is to get fully vaccinated, followed by mask-wearing and social distancing, the CDC still considers them good ideas.
+And, unfortunately, there is still a lot of confusion about the virus, how it affects different people, and whether to have mask mandates or not.
 Here we try to help bby providing websites that can help.

 The obvious place to start is with the Center for Disease Control (CDC) where you will find some basic information about the Coronavirus as well as updates and advice.

 New report on COVID-19 omicron subvarients has just come out, according to a post on The Hill dated November 18, 2022.

 As of this week, the BA.5 omicron subvariant now accounts for about a quarter of new COVID-19 cases in the U.S., with BQ.1 and BQ.1.1 each making up roughly an equal proportion of infections.
 These two subvariants are themselves descended of BA.5 and now account for about 48 percent of cases.